kubedb/cli/docs/guides/postgres/quickstart/quickstart.md

 Here,

  - `spec.version` is the version of PostgreSQL database.
 In this tutorial, a PostgreSQL 9.6 database is created.

+ - `spec.doNotPause` prevents user from deleting this object if admission webhook is enabled.

  - `spec.storage` specifies the StorageClass of PVC dynamically allocated to store data for this database.
 This storage spec will be passed to the StatefulSet created by KubeDB operator to run database pods.
 You can specify any StorageClass available in your cluster with appropriate resource requests.